isabella232/debugger.fr-FR/help/debugger1/solutions.md

 **Comptes liés (hérités)**

-Cliquez sur **[!UICONTROL Link Account]**, puis entrez les informations demandées pour lier un compte Analytics à Debugger.
+Click **[!UICONTROL Link Account]**, then enter the requested information to link an Analytics account to the Platform Debugger.

 >[!NOTE]
 >